manticoresoftware/manticoresearch-python/docs/PercolateRequest.md

 # PercolateRequest

-Object with documents to percolate
+Object containing the query for percolating documents against stored queries in a percolate index

 ## Properties